-In 1959, after the Hawai'i statehood plebiscite, the U.N. removed Hawai'i from the U.N. list of Non-Self-Governing Territories."
+- In 1959, after the Hawai'i statehood plebiscite, the U.N. removed Hawai'i from the U.N. list of Non-Self-Governing Territories."
 As evidence, the U.S. submitted a memorandum to the U.N.
 Secretary General, the text of the Congressional Act admitting Hawai'i into the U.S. as a state, a Presidential Proclamation, and the text of Hawai'i's Constitution.
 In response, the U.N.
-General Assembly, through Resolution 1469 (XIV) expressed the opinion that Hawai'i had effectively exercised the right of self-determination and had freely chosen its status as a state of the Union.
-This relieved the U.S. of further responsibility to report to the U.N.28

-In addition to the issue of pursuing the decolonization of Hawai'i as a whole, there is the immediate and pressing issue of redress and selfgovernance for the indigenous Hawaiian people within Hawaiii.
+General Assembly, through Resolution 1469 (XIV) expressed the opinion that Hawai'i had effectively exercised the right of self-determination and had freely chosen its status as a state of the U.N.28 - In addition to the issue of pursuing the decolonization of Hawai'i as a whole, there is the immediate and pressing issue of redress and selfgovernance for the indigenous Hawaiian people within Hawai'i.
 The rights and entitlement of indigenous peoples to self-governance, to control over certain resources, to determine the education of their children, the communications across international border for trade and exchange of cultural, intellectual, and spiritual development, and a multitude of other areas of life have greatly progressed in the international arena.
 The United Nations Working Group on Indigenous Populations, the International Labor Organization, the International Indigenist Institute of the Organization of American States, the World Council of Indigenous Peoples, the United Nations General Assembly and other governmental and non-governmental organizations have all taken an active role in clarifying the inherent rights of indigenous peoples of the world.
 The result of all this work is that there is now an evolving minimum standard of rights of indigenous peoples.
-The Native Hawaiians are calling to invoke such developing standards to their circumstances, which standards would go beyond the nation-within-nation status currently accorded to the Native American tribes and nations by the government of the United
+The Native Hawaiians are calling to invoke such developing standards to their circumstances, which standards would go beyond the nation-within-nation status currently accorded to the Native American tribes and nations by the government of the United - 28 Ibid.